practicalli/spacemacs/alternative-tooling/joker.md

 # Joker

+Spacemacs recommends only using [clj-kondo](improving-code/live-linting.md) linter as it is the most comprehensive and fastest linter available.
+You can run both clj-kondo and joker, however, you will need to manage many additional false positives.

 > #### DANGER::Adding clojure-lint layer breaks recommended linter
-> [clj-kondo](improving-code/linters/clj-kondo.md) is the recommended linter for Clojure in Spacemacs.
-Adding the unofficial `clojure-linter` layer will break `clj-kondo`
+> [clj-kondo](improving-code/live-linting.md) is the recommended linter for Clojure in Spacemacs.

-Joker is a small Clojure interpreter and linter that can be used with the `clojure-lint` layer to give instant feedback on the code you are writing.
+Joker is a small Clojure interpreter and linter

 ![Spacemacs Clojure Linter Joker - Ubuntu screenshot](/images/spacemacs-clojure-linter-jocker-examples-ubuntu.png)